cubicflow/lifeflower/_products/lotion-vanilla-oatmeal.md

 out_of_stock_message:

-long_description: The Sage x Lemongrass Relief Lotion is a full body, multi-benefit blend of earth-derived plant oils formulated to allow maximum absorption and cellular hydration.
-Infused with a fresh essential oil blend combined with 200mg of nourishing hemp-derived CBD, this unique lotion offers hours of lightweight cellular hydration, restoration and support.
+long_description: The Vanilla x Oatmeal Relief Lotion is a lightweight, synergistic blend of plant oils and botanical fats formulated to nourish and repair vital skin function on a cellular level.
+Infused with a light, neutral essential oil blend and paired with 500mg of revitalizing hemp-derived CBD to offer 24 hours of healing cellular hydration, restoration and support.

 ingredients: Saponified Organic Coconut Oil, Saponified Organic Olive Oil, Saponified Organic Jojoba Oil, Organic Hemp-Derived CBD Isolate, Lemongrass Essential Oil, Natural Rosemary Extract, Organic Aloe Vera, Cleansed & Charged Citrine